schlawiner/fu-rpg-frei-und-universell/03-the-characters.md

 ### Seid nicht eure eigenen Feinde

-Entwerft keine Antriebe oder Beziehungen, bei denen sich die Figuren dauernd in den Haaren liegen.
+Entwerft keine Motive oder Beziehungen, bei denen sich die Figuren dauernd in den Haaren liegen.
 Es macht nichts, wenn Figuren nicht immer einer Meinung sind (das kann sogar Spaß machen!), aber lasst sie sich nicht hassen.
 Die Figuren müssen zusammen funktionieren, um Feinde bezwingen, das Geheimnis lösen oder den Auftrag erfüllen zu können.

 <!-- Don’t be antagonistic
 Don’t create Drives or Relationships that will have characters constantly at each others throats.
 It is okay to have characters that don’t see eye-to-eye (in fact, that can be fun!), but don’t have them hate each other.
 You want the characters to function together in order to defeat the antagonist, solve the mys- tery or complete the mission! -->